metagenlab/chlamdb/docs/tutorial/website.rst

     This page is under construction.
 Contact Trestan Pillonel (trestan.pillonel@chuv.ch) if you have any question or suggestion regarding the website or its documentation.

 This page attempts to provide the user with help to understand and perform the analyses offered in the webinterface.
-The database presented is a collection of Enterobacteriaceae genomes in which a focus on the fliLMNOPQR operon is reserved.
-This operon is FlhDC-dependent and encodes important regulatory factors and  structural components of the membrane-spammomg basal body.
+The database presented is a collection of Enterobacteriaceae genomes in which a focus on the fliLMNOPQR operon is reserved in the presented analyses.
+This operon is FlhDC-dependent and encodes important regulatory factors and structural components of the membrane-spanning basal body.

 --------------------------------
 HOME page
 --------------------------------
-In the HOME page the user can have an overview of the genomes provided and included in the database through the 'Genome' and 'Phylogenetic tree' sections (see the following paragraph).
-Additionally, to assess the status of the database a summary is reported in the HOME page higlighting which analyses are available, and which have not been included in the generation of the database.
+In the HOME page the user has an overview of the genomes included in the database through the 'Genome' and 'Phylogenetic tree' sections (see the following paragraph) and the status of the database.
+Indeed, a summary reports which analyses are available, and which have not been included in the generation of the database.
+Note that it is necessary to re-run the pipeline to incude the new analyses if wished (-resume argument - see documentation) Direct access to the available analyses is provided:
-Direct access to the available analyses is provided in the home page and also in the left menu to facilitate the navigation.
+    * in the home page
+    * in the left menu to facilitate the navigation

 --------------------------------
 Genome table and phylogeny
 --------------------------------
-Through the genome table the user can do the first steps to globally evaluate the content of the database, getting details about the contigs and the loci identified on each (the clickable locus tags redirect to a comprehensive annotation page).
+Through the genome table the user can move the first steps to globally evaluate the content of the database, getting details about the contigs and the loci identified on each genome (the clickable locus tags redirect to the 'Locus tag overview page').
-Instead, in the phylogenetic tree, next to the evolutionary relationships between the genomes, essential data for the quality assessment of the given sequences is also provided.
+The phylogeny shows the evolutionary relationships between the genomes given in input and essential data for the quality assessment of the given sequences.

 --------------------------------
 Homology search - Blast
 --------------------------------
-Perform a blast search of one or more sequences of interest against one or more genomes of your database.
+Perform a blast search of one or more sequences of interest against one or more genomes of the database.
 Either an amino-acid or a nucleotide sequence can be given as input.

 Set up:
-    * the type of homology search according to your input file:
+    * the type of homology search according to the input file:
          - blastp, tblastn with an aa sequence
          - blast_ffn, blast_fna, blastx with a nt sequence
     * e-value
     * maximum number of hits to display
     * target genome or all genomes

-Note: If the search is performed agianst all, max number of hits should be set tp 'all' to avoid losing high matching hits.
+Note: If the search is performed agianst all genomes, max number of hits should be set tp 'all' to avoid losing high matching hits.

-In the reported example we blastp the protein sequence of the genes of the fliLMNOPQR operon against all genomes of the database (Fig.1).
-Through this analysis we can identify if any of these genes is present in the genome and evaluate the number and the identity of alignment of each hits (Fig.2 - Result 1).
-Additionally, the generated annotated phylogeneny provides a easy visualization to interpret their distribution and conservation along all the genomes (Fig.2 - Result 2).
-| The locus tags are clickable and linked to the protein annotation view page (PUT INTERPAGE LINK TO THAT EXPLANATION)
+In the reported example the protein sequence of the genes of the fliLMNOPQR operon extracted from Enterobacter soli genome are blasted (blastp) against all genomes of the database (Fig.1).
+Through this analysis it is possible to identify whether any of these genes is present in the genomes and evaluate the number and the identity of the alignment of each hits (Fig.2 - Result 1 - Note that the locus tags are clickable and linked to the 'Locus tag overview page').
+Additionally, the generated annotated phylogeny facilitate the interpretation of their distribution and conservation along all the genomes (Fig.2 - Result 2).
 \

 .. figure:: ../img/blastp_search.svg